skyjager51/Home-Media-Player/ReadMe.md

 Step 7.
 Adding .mp4 files to the project to run them.

 Now, in Visual Studio Code on the right, you can see the folder of the project with all its components.
 To add an MP4 file, navigate to the src folder, then the main folder, then the resources folder, and finally the videos folder.
 Here, you can add your files.
 As you can see, there’s a sample black video.
 If you still haven’t got videos to load, don’t delete it.
-You should use it to test if the server works correctly once running in the network.
+You should use it to test if the server works correctly once running on the network.

 Step 8.